awsdocs/aws-security-hub-user-guide/doc_source/securityhub-settingup.md

    To disable a standard, clear its check box\.

    You can enable or disable a standard or its individual controls at any time\.
-For information about the security standards and how to manage them, see [Security standards in AWS Security Hub](securityhub-standards.md)\.
+For information about the security standards and how to manage them, see [Security standards and controls in AWS Security Hub](securityhub-standards.md)\.

 1. Choose **Enable Security Hub**\.